-W. Ross Macdonald School is located in Brantford and provides education for students who are blind, visually impaired, or deaf-blind.
+W. Ross Macdonald School is located in Brantford and provides education for students who are blind or have low vision or are deafblind.
 The school provides:

-- a provincial resource centre for the visually impaired and deaf-blind; - support to local school boards through consultation and the provision of special learning materials, such as Braille materials, audiotapes, and large-print textbooks; - professional services and guidance to ministries of education on an interprovincial, cooperative basis.
+- a provincial resource centre for the visually impaired and deafblind; - support to local school boards through consultation and the provision of special learning materials, such as Braille materials, audiotapes, and large-print textbooks; - professional services and guidance to ministries of education on an interprovincial, cooperative basis.